Anon M4 Toric Review

 The M4 is by far the easiest goggle to change lenses in our test fleet.
-The Smith I/O Mag uses a strikingly similar magnetic system, although theirs requires you to unlock the lens from the frame by pressing a small tab that is hidden underneath the strap-frame connection.
-The Smith magnetic lens system is still remarkably easy to use, though you can't really swap lenses with the goggles on your face.
-The non-magnetic lens competition all fall in behind these competitors in this metric with the Oakley Airbrake XL's Switchlock system not far behind, as well as the Smith I/OX and the Electric EG3 with their easy to use press-seal system.
-The lenses of the other competitors can all be swapped out, and with relative ease, though their lens attachment system requires a little more time and effort than any of the above-mentioned goggles.
+There are other models that are similar, although theirs requires you to unlock the lens from the frame by pressing a small tab that is hidden underneath the strap-frame connection.
+While these other choices are remarkably easy to use, you can't really swap lenses with the goggles on your face like you can with the M4.
+The non-magnetic lens competitors all fall behind the competitors with magnetic lenses in this metric.
+The lenses of the other competitors can all be swapped out, and with relative ease, though their lens attachment system requires a little more time and effort than the M4.

 During testing, we found the durability of the M4 to be quite good.
 We ripped around the resort on powder days and frequently stuffed them into our packs for backcountry ski tours, and they appear no worse for the wear.
 The frame is on the stiffer side with more torsional rigidity than most of the other models in the test.
 The frame is a dual molded PC-ABS/TPU plastic combination, and it seems to be very solidly put together.